deanishe/alfred-workflow/docs/Alfred-Workflow.docset/Contents/Resources/Documents/_sources/xml_format.txt

 item).

 Other than being copyable, setting ``arg`` doesn't make great deal of sense unless the item is also :ref:`valid <param-valid>`.
-An exception isif the item's :ref:`param-type` is ``file``.
+An exception is if the item's :ref:`param-type` is ``file``.
 In this case, a user can still use File Actions on an item, even if it is not :ref:`valid <param-valid>`.